acasares/SlidifyGeom/index.md

 ### For a given set of distances:

-The point X moves only along a circle with   r=AX and center   A.
+The point X is allowed to move only along a circle with r = AX and center A.

 When X moves, the rectangle adjusts its dimensions to keep the distances.